 The result of this design assumption is that all fragmentation control fields are removed from the base IPv6 packet header.
 All IPv6 routers, or any other intermediate system, must not attempt to perform packet fragmentation on an IPv6 packet.
 If an IPv6 packet is too large for the next hop interface, then the router must discard the IPv6 packet and generate an ICMPv6 "Packet too big" message and send this back to the IPv6 source.
 In the case of TCP the IPv6 host system should perform Path MTU discovery based on these ICMPv6 messages, and avoid performing packet fragmentation at the source.
-In other cases, such as UDP or "raw" IP, upper level protocol driver may not be able to reformat the original payload data into multiple IPv6 packets, and prefer to have the remote upper level protocol instance receive a single packet payload.
+In other cases, such as UDP, the upper level protocol driver may be able to reformat the original payload data into multiple IPv6 packets.
 IPv6 allows the source of the packet to perform payload fragmentation, and generate a number of IPv6 packets, each with a fragmentation control header that plays a similar role to the IPv4 fragmentation control fields.